Sustainability and Products

 Insulating low emissivity products

-NSG improves the energy efficiency of domestic or commercial buildings around the globe, for example:
+Our products also help to improve the energy efficiency of domestic and commercial buildings around the globe, for example:

 The Pilkington Optitherm™ Range are high performance, off-line coated low-e glass products specially developed for use in Insulating Glass Units (IGUs) to help with energy saving.

-And of course we transform our business to produce all our product in a more sustainable way.
-For example:
+Of course at NSG we are working hard to accelerate our decarbonisation actions to transform our business to produce products in a more sustainable way.

 Biodiversity conservation